gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 ### Compile

-Now that we've described our simple application, we're ready to run it.
+We've described our simple application and we're ready to run it.
 Since Gaudi is a language after all, we need a compiler to convert it into something _"runnable"_.
-We run Gaudi compiler using Gaudi CLI tool
+We can run Gaudi compiler using Gaudi CLI tool

 ```sh
 npx gaudi build
 ```

-Read more on compiling Gaudi apps [here](../core-concepts/application).
+Read more on compiling Gaudi apps [here](../core-concepts/application#building).

 ### Run